 How can I use a makerspace alongside my curriculum?

 The possibilities are as vast as the imaginations of your students.
-All you need is to create a makerspace to witness just how far your students’ thinking and imaginations can go.
+Want to witness just how far your students’ thinking and imaginations can go?
+All you need to do is create a makerspace.

 Take a look at how teachers have created a makerspace in their classrooms:

-Here's part of our Makerspace up close!. . 💖These design posters show techniques students can use while creating (link to resource in my profile!). 💖The red bins are from Target and hold various supplies like pencils, crayons, craft sticks, scissors, brass, pipe cleaners, straws, stamps/ink, hole punchers, yarn/string, and rubber bands. 💖This IKEA shelf has construction paper trays and K'nex and Legos on the upper shelves.
+Here's part of our Makerspace up close!. . 💖These design posters show techniques students can use while creating. 💖The red bins are from Target and hold various supplies like pencils, crayons, craft sticks, scissors, brass, pipe cleaners, straws, stamps/ink, hole punchers, yarn/string, and rubber bands. 💖This IKEA shelf has construction paper trays and K'nex and Legos on the upper shelves.
 On the lower shelves are large bins for cardboard, toilet paper/paper towel rolls, and fabric!🙌🏻

 Scroll to see more…On Friday, my kids got to use our STEAM Bins that are in our classroom Makerspace for the first time.
 We went over rules and how to take care of our Makerspace.
 I love @teachoutsidethebox tray ideas.
 I got those yellow and blue trays from the dollar spot at target and basically after the kids decide what they want to create, they pick their materials, put it in the tray and take it back to their seat.
 This way the Makerspace is not crowded and kids have room to build/create.
 I told them that if they see 4-6 kids in the Makerspace area, they need to use the trays and go to another area.
 So far Day 1 was a success!
 I plan on using STEAM Bins on Mondays and call it #makerspacemonday, for early finishers, and as one of our Fun Friday Choices.
 I got all my Steam Bin stuff from @teachoutsidethebox !
 I'm loving it!! ❤️#steambins #stembins #classroommakerspace #makerspace #earlyfinishers #funfridaychoice #makerspacemonday #iteach #iteachsecond #teachersfollowteachers #teachersofinstagram #teachersofig